Isthmus of Tehuantepec: People and culture

 In the Oaxaca half of Tehuantepec, the population is composed mostly of indigenous Zapotec peoples.
 The women are the traders in the Oaxacan Tehuantepec area and do little menial work.
 Known as "Tehuanas", these women are known throughout Mexico for their colorful dresses, assertive personalities, and relatively equal relations with men, leading some to characterize them as "matriarchal."

 Cuisine

-The cuisine of the region is based upon traditional foods and ingredients.
 Dishes may range from simple to elaborate; most dishes incorporate maize and moles.
 Common items include tamales made with iguana, chicken, beef or armadillo; guetabingui (fried balls of rice and shrimp); garnachas topped with dried queso Oaxaca; and pozol, a maize-based drink.